ExtendRealityLtd/VRTK/DOCUMENTATION.md

 The UI Pointer provides a mechanism for interacting with Unity UI elements on a world canvas.
 The UI Pointer can be attached to any game object the same way in which a World Pointer can be and the UI Pointer also requires a controller to initiate the pointer activation and pointer click states.

-It's possible to prevent a world canvas from being interactable with a UI Pointer by setting a tag or applying a class to the canvas and then entering the tag or class name for the UI Pointer to ignore on the UI Pointer inspector parameters.

 The simplest way to use the UI Pointer is to attach the script to a game controller within the `[CameraRig]` along with a Simple Pointer as this provides visual feedback as to where the UI ray is pointing.

 The UI pointer is activated via the `Pointer` alias on the `Controller Events` and the UI pointer click state is triggered via the `UI Click` alias on the `Controller Events`.